fablabbcn/knowledge/docs/tools/documentation/mk-docs.md

 ## Theme

 We use the [Material theme](https://squidfunk.github.io/mkdocs-material/) for MK Docs.
-You can fins the updated features in the theme [specimen](https://squidfunk.github.io/mkdocs-material/specimen/).
+You can find the updated features in the theme [specimen](https://squidfunk.github.io/mkdocs-material/specimen/).
 We also run most of the [available extensions](https://squidfunk.github.io/mkdocs-material/extensions/).

 ## Specimen